1jacksonhall/active_directory/notes.md

 #vmware workstation environment
-#configured under a virtual switch as an internal network, no NAT no WAN access
+#configured under a virtual switch as an internal network, no NAT no WAN access outside of installing server roles

 ##Client